edrlab/lcp-server/README.Docker.md

 ### Building and running your application

-Build the image of an LCP Server using SQLite and start the containers:
+Build the image of an LCP Server, using SQLite by default, and start the containers:
 `docker compose up -d`
 or
 `docker compose up`